 2. Notice your actual responses.

-Whenever you are going to see your partner, make a note of how you feel out of ten, where 10 is blissfully happy, and 0 is anxious, unhappy, apprehensive.
+Whenever you are going to see your partner, make a note of how you feel out of ten, where 10 is blissfully happy, and 0 is anxious, unhappy and apprehensive.
 After you have spent time with them, note again how you are feeling.
 Notice if seeing them improves or lowers how you feel.
 What do you make of this?

 3. History of relationships.